SathyaMoorthyKannur/Backend-code-challenge/README.md

 ---> Use the below command to run the container.
      "docker run --publish 8000:8000 carbonmanagement"

----> Go to your favourite browser and run the local server given below.
+---> Go to your favourite browser and run the local server.
       "http://localhost:8000/"

 ---> Users can get the records without any authentication.However to post,update and delete the records one